 White uPVC windows are the most common colour option for houses, mostly due to the reduced cost and the minimalistic appeal.
 As appealing as they may look, their crisp white appearance is bound to get battered by the weather and fade over time.

-In this article, we’ll show you to bring them back to their former glory.
+In this article, we’ll show you how to clean uPVC windows (see also ‘Can You Paint UPVC Doors And Windows?‘) to bring them back to their former glory.
 Let’s dive in!

 Things you’ll need